Bringing renewable wnergy to the people of Thailand

-Besides, our carbon offset project brings several benefits to the local population and for the environment.
+Besides, this climate project brings several benefits to the local population and for the environment.
 A major focus is bringing more knowledge about clean energy and environmental topics to the local residents and students.
 For instance, through an organic farming project at a local school students learn about sustainable cultivation and nutrition by growing their own lunch ingredients.

 As the name suggests, wind turbines use the power of the wind to generate energy.
 During this process, a generator located inside the wind turbine converts kinetic energy into electrical energy.
 As energy is still mainly generated from fossil fuels in many areas around the world, clean wind energy can replace some of this fossil, high-emission energy and verifiably save CO2 emissions.